 All are welcome, regardless of previous experience with writing or yoga!

 Brilliant, non-linear, inspiring: Jeannine Ouellette is a masterful teacher and her workshop was the most fun and creatively liberating writing class I've ever experienced.
 Eric Utne, publisher, educator, author, and social entrepreneur; founder of Utne Reader and founding publisher and editor of the New Age Journal, past workshop participant

 About the Retreat

 Morning and afternoon writing workshops free up your thinking about words and loosen the binds on your creative process in unexpected ways.
-Your inner critic will disappear as you surrender to your innate ability to imagine the unknown.
+Your inner critic will fall away as you surrender to your innate ability to imagine the unknown.

-Special focus will be given to some of the most powerful and important aspects of writing craft, including the senses, imagery, dialogue, and sound, among others.
-For writers with specific goals and projects, fireside chats each evening will provide a space to talk shop and seek advice, and individual manuscript critique is available upon advance request.
-And finally, multi-sensory immersion activities and artistic work (all optional but highly recommended!) will echo and amplify the themes we are exploring during writing sessions.
+Writing exercises engage powerful aspects of writing craft, including the senses, imagery, dialogue, and sound, among others.
+For writers with specific goals and projects, fireside chats will provide a space to talk shop and seek advice, and private consultation about your writing is available upon advance request.
+Finally, select multi-sensory immersion activities and artistic work will echo and amplify the themes of the writing sessions.